sledorze/morphic-ts/README.md

 ```

 We're sorry for the boilerplate, this is a current Typescript limitation but in our experience, this is worth the effort.
+A snippet is available to help with that in this repo .vscode folder; we recommend using it extensively.

 ### Configurable